-- If an emergency take the action necessary to help the child, for example, call 999 or seek medical attention - REPORT your concern to a DSL as soon as possible. - Complete a RECORD of your concern on a yellow form, using a professional tone and language, (which can be found in the staff room on the safeguarding notice board) and immediately pass onto to a DSL if you need assistance with this please speak to a member of the Pastoral Team. - Do not start your own investigation - Share information on a need-to-know basis only do not discuss the issue unnecessarily with colleagues, friends or family. - Seek support for yourself if you are distressed, see helplines in contacts section. - Ask for feedback and if there are no improvements push for reconsideration.
+- If an emergency take the action necessary to help the child, for example, call 999 or seek medical attention - REPORT your concern to a DSL as soon as possible. - Complete a RECORD of your concern, using a professional tone and language on a yellow form and immediately pass onto to a DSL if you need assistance with this please speak to a member of the DSL team - Do not start your own investigation - Share information on a need-to-know basis only do not discuss the issue unnecessarily with colleagues, friends or family. - Seek support for yourself if you are distressed, see helplines in contacts section. - Ask for feedback and if there are no improvements push for reconsideration.
 See escalation section.